tsaito-cyber/ts-tetris/README.md

 npm run play:web      # web
 ```

-If you have any questions or requests, please feel free to ask me.
+Would You have any questions or requests, please feel free to ask me.